mongoosastic/mongoosastic/README.md

 * `populate` - an Array of Mongoose populate options objects
 * `indexAutomatically` - allows indexing after model save to be disabled for when you need finer control over when documents are indexed.
 Defaults to true
 * `customProperties` - an object detailing additional properties which will be merged onto the type's default mapping when `createMapping` is called.
+* `saveOnSynchronize` - triggers Mongoose save (and pre-save) method when synchronizing a collection/index.
+Defaults to true

 To have a model indexed into Elasticsearch simply add the plugin.